lucidsoftware/lucid-programming-competition-2024/problems/PinballGolf/description.md

 - There's no vertical displacement - the flippers hit the ball strictly horizontally.
 - There is never a displacement of 0.
 - When the ball lands after hitting a flipper, **it's guaranteed that it will not land onto another flipper.**
+- The hole will always be below all the flippers.

 ## Example input
 A visualization for this input can be seen [here](https://i.imgur.com/vhJkJyd.png)!